Droghyz/weatherapp/README.md

 - Added % rain with Next button
 - New UI and Card!
 - Fixed generation of Day and Month
+- Added 2 new function to manage SVG change

 # 24/09/23: